How You Can Stay Safe While Trading Crypto

 Work With Established, Regulation-Compliant Platforms

 Conduct due diligence before trusting any crypto platform with your personal and financial data.
-Reputable exchanges like Coinbase and Kraken adhere to applicable KYC (know your customer) and AML (anti-money laundering) regulations in the jurisdictions they operate in.
+Reputable exchanges like Coinbase and Kraken adhere to applicable KYC (know your customer) and AML (anti-money laundering) regulations in the jurisdictions in which they operate.
 This provides oversight and accountability protections.
 Only use regulated platforms.

 Don’t Talk Openly About Your Holdings